ambaker1/aisc-csv/README.md

 - Numbers are formatted as decimal.
 - Long-dashes (empty data) are replaced with blank cells.
 - Property "tan(α)" is renamed to "tan(a)".

+## readAISC.tcl
+A simple Tcl procedure is provided which reads the AISC CSV file into a double-nested Tcl dictionary, for easy access in OpenSees.

+    source readAISC.tcl
+    set aisc [readAISC Shapes-US.csv]
+    set A [dict get $aisc W14X90 A]; # 26.5

 ## Version 15.0 database disclaimer
 The data in the v15.0 folder was copied from the "AISC Shapes Database v15.0", which has the following disclaimer: